 Here's a list of all county-reported cases so far:

 Blanco County reported its first coronavirus-related death on May 30, a man in his 60s who lived within the Johnson City ZIP code.
-The county reported its 44th confirmed case on July 3 and believed 79 other cases were likely as of July 3.
-Of the confirmed cases, eight have recovered.
+The second death was reported on July 30, a woman in her 70s in the Johnson City ZIP code.

 Anyone in Blanco County wishing to be tested for COVID-19 is asked to visit BlancoCOVIDTest.org.